Lugoues/ecs-opentracing/zipkindemo/README.md

 ```

 ## Test the applications
-Note: Make sure the security groups are open for Inbound to the Zipkin and Application ports:8080,8090,9411 in the EC2 instance of the ECS Cluster
+Note: Make sure the security groups are open for Inbound to the Zipkin and Application TCP ports: 8080,8090,9411 in the EC2 instance of the ECS Cluster

 ```
 Test the Applications and generate some traffic -